-Whether you are selling or just settling into a new home for many years to come, curb appeal matters.
-Your mailbox is one of the first things people see as they enter or pass your home- and it says a lot!
+Whether you are selling your home or settling into a new house for many years to come, curb appeal matters.
+Your mailbox- and any mailbox decals on it- is one of the first things people see as they enter or pass your home- and it says a lot!
 When I moved to Hawk Hill- my mailbox said BORING, and that was not the message I wanted to send!

 One of the fastest and easiest but most dramatic home improvement projects I have tackled is one of the very first projects I did after purchasing Hawk Hill.
 This lovely old home had a terribly generic mailbox with dirty peel and stick house-number stickers.
 It had no character- so it had to go!

 After spending much longer than I anticipated scraping the old letters off and cleaning the road grime from my mailbox, I used rapid tac to apply and float my decals around on the mailbox till they were in the right spot, then used a rigid card to squeeze out the floating solution and adhere the decals permanently.
 I really recommend the rapid-tac.

 The background image was standard-grade vinyl decal and the house numbers were outdoor grade decals.
 I did this project back in 2011 and have been exceptionally pleased with the durability- the “after” picture was actually taken after my decals had weathered 2 years on the mailbox!
 [Update Fall 2020: I recently replaced this mailbox but WOW was I ever impressed with how long this decal lasted out in the sun.]